Quick Start Guide¶

 - Request credentials from the social media platform and enter them into Credentials section.
 The API Credentials page provides instructions for each platform.

-- For some social media platforms, your administrator may have enabled an option that will allow you to connect your account without leaving SFM.
+- For Twitter, you have the option to connect your account without leaving SFM.
 With your permission, SFM will get credentials on your behalf.
-Click Credentials and then Connect [Twitter, Tumblr, or Weibo] Account.
+Click Credentials and then Connect Twitter Account.

 - If you are part of a group, you’ll be able to use the credentials already provided by another member of the group.